-1. Maintain land use and zoning policies that continue to provide for a variety of living environments and densities within the city limits.

-- 2. Allow mixed residential and commercial uses in existing commercial areas only in conjunction with an adopted neighborhood plan designed to ensure compatibility and maintain the residential character of existing neighborhoods. - 3.
+- 1. Maintain land use and zoning policies that continue to provide for a variety of living environments and densities within the city limits. - Allow a mix of residential and commercial uses in Commercial Districts and ensure compatibility of these districts with the residential character of existing neighborhoods and adopted neighborhood plans. - 3.
 Consideration of the concept of carrying capacity should also include the transportation network, storm water management, air quality, and overall quality of life. - 4.
 Encourage energy efficient-housing (e.g., housing with solar energy, adequate insulation, weatherproofing, etc.).

-1. Require all residential uses, except for single-family detached dwellings, to be subject to the design review process.
+Require all residential uses, except for single-family detached dwellings, to be subject to the design review process.

 - 2. Allow clustering of residential development on land with significant environmental constraints only if: - a.
 Such clustering can be demonstrated to protect environmental resources, not only on the affected parcel, but on surrounding parcels; and, - b.
 Such clustering is found to be compatible with and complementary to existing neighborhoods in the vicinity of the parcel to be developed. - 3.
 Develop incentives to encourage superior design, preserve environmentally sensitive open space, and include recreational amenities. - 4.
 Require open space to be provided in planned unit developments to allow for shared active and passive recreational opportunities and meeting areas for future residents. - 5.
 New construction and remodeling shall be designed to be compatible with the existing neighborhood through appropriate design and scale. - 6.
-Prohibit gated accessways to residential development other than to an individual singlefamily home. - 7.
+Prohibit gated accessways to residential development other than to an individual single-family home. - 7.
 The following are criteria that shall be used when designating residential areas.
 This list is not exhaustive, but helps determine what types of residential densities are appropriate, given topographical constraints, available public facilities, etc. - a.
 Low density residential lands will meet the following criteria: - Areas with limited capacity for development in terms of the existing facilities such as sewer, water, and drainage; and/or, - ii) Areas having development limitations due to the topography, soil characteristics, drainage, high water table, and flooding. - b.
-Medium density residential lands will meet all of the following criteria: - Areas that are not subject to development limitations such as topography, flooding, or poor drainage; - Areas where the existing services and facilities have the capacity for additional development; - iii) Areas within one-half mile of public transportation. - c.
+Medium density residential lands will meet all of the following criteria: - i) Areas that are not subject to development limitations such as topography, flooding, or poor drainage; - ii) Areas where the existing services and facilities have the capacity for additional development; - iii) Areas within one-half mile of public transportation. - c.
 Medium-high density residential lands will meet all of the following criteria: - i) Areas that do not rely solely on local streets for the provision of access; - ii) Areas that are not subject to development limitations such as topography, flooding, or poor drainage; - iii) Areas where the existing facilities have the capacity for additional development;